• Skip to primary navigation

 The 3 Most Common Risotto Rice Varieties

-While arborio rice is what most people outside of Italy may think of as THE traditional risotto rice, here in Italy we typically use a couple of different (superior) risotto rice varieties depending on the type of risotto we're making.
-But there are even more risotto rice varieties beyond these three.
+While arborio rice is what most people outside of Italy may think of as THE traditional risotto rice, here in Italy, we typically use a couple of different (superior) risotto rice varieties depending on the type of risotto we're making and how much time we have.

 Crab Risotto Ingredients

-If you love seafood and haven't yet made crab meat risotto you should give it a try!
+If you love seafood and haven't yet made crab meat risotto, you should give it a try!
 You just need a handful of ingredients to make this seafood risotto recipe.
-You can use a frugal amount of crab, or load it up - either way it's still delicious!
+You can use a frugal amount of crab, or load it up - either way, it's still delicious!

-This recipe makes enough for 2 people, but can easily be scaled (doubled or tripled) to serve as many as you need.
+This recipe makes enough for 2 people, but can easily be scaled (doubled or tripled) to serve as many people as you need.

 Crab Risotto Ingredients

-- Risotto Rice: I've used Carnaroli risotto rice for its ultra-creamy quality, but you can use Vialone Nano or Arborio rice (all three have high starch content).
+• Risotto Rice: I've used Carnaroli risotto rice for its ultra-creamy quality, but you can use Vialone Nano or Arborio rice (all three have high starch content).

-- Extra Virgin Olive Oil: Perfect for toasting the rice and keeping it from sticking to the pot (use the best quality you can find).
+• Extra Virgin Olive Oil: Perfect for toasting the rice and keeping it from sticking to the pot (use the best quality you can find).

-- Unsalted butter: Adds extra flavor, richness, and creaminess in the final dish.
+• Unsalted butter: Adds extra flavor, richness, and creaminess in the final dish.

-- Leeks: Provides a mild, sweet onion flavor that doesn't overpower the delicate crab.
+• Leeks: Provides a mild, sweet onion flavor that doesn't overpower the delicate crab.

-- Garlic: A single clove of smashed garlic (that gets removed before plating) enhances the flavors without taking over.
+• Garlic: A single clove of smashed garlic (that gets removed before plating) enhances the flavors without taking over.

-- Dry White Wine: Adds acidity and depth (I recommend sauvignon blanc, pinot grigio, or pecorino)
+• Dry White Wine: Adds acidity and depth (I recommend sauvignon blanc, pinot grigio, or pecorino)

-- Tomato Passata: Tomato purèe gives a subtle sweetness and beautiful color to shrimp risotto (if you want a "blonde" or "white" shrimp risotto, substitute this with equal amounts of broth)
+• Tomato Passata: Tomato purèe gives a subtle sweetness and beautiful color to shrimp risotto (if you want a "blonde" or "white" shrimp risotto, substitute this with equal amounts of broth)

-- Quick Homemade Crab Stock: Homemade is best, but store-bought seafood, chicken, or vegetable stock works well
+• Quick Homemade Crab Stock: Homemade is best, but store-bought seafood, chicken, or vegetable stock works well

-- Blue Crab or Jumbo Lump Crab Meat: The star of the dish!
+• Blue Crab or Jumbo Lump Crab Meat: The star of the dish!
 Fresh picked is best, but quality pasteurized crab works too.
 Use as much or as little For a chunkier crab risotto use jumbo lump, snow crab, or even king crab.

-- Chives: For a fresh, bright garnish
+• Chives: For a fresh, bright garnish

-- Salt and Black Pepper to taste: Essential for proper seasoning
+• Salt and Black Pepper to taste: Essential for proper seasoning

 See recipe card for quantities.